Plan a vacation in Norway?

 Where to go

-There are so many nice places to go to in Norway.
+There are so many nice places to visit in Norway.
 Some strive for the very north like North Cape (Nordkapp) and the midnight sun, some for fjords and others for mountain exploration.
-Tromsø is in the winter time THE place to see Northern Lights.
+Tromsø is (in the winter time) THE place to see Northern Lights.

 For more information about where to go and what to see in Norway – check Visit Norway.